 The performance confidence level (Pc): it applies to the performances quoted by manufacturers and specified by customers (usually as 3 sigma values).

 And the estimation confidence level.
-It applies to the estimation of the performance confidence level (defined 5.1.1above).
+It applies to the estimation of the performance confidence level (defined in clause 5.1.1).
 It represents the confidence that the sample is representative of the overall ensemble.

 If not specified, confidence level means performance confidence level, and is denoted Pc in this document.